User Agreement for PayPal Services

 - Your payment is less than $20,000;

 - Your payment is not a Personal Transaction and is made through:

 - The “Checkout with PayPal” button or by otherwise selecting PayPal as part of a seller’s PayPal checkout flow;

-- The “Send Money” tab choosing “Goods or services” on our website or mobile app, including in response to a request for money; or
+- The “Send Money” function and choosing “goods or services” on our website or mobile app, including in response to a request for money; or

 - Your payment is made from your account and not directly from a Credit Card processed through our Website Payments Pro or Virtual Terminal service;

 - The item is not received or is significantly different to how it was described;